 - Lauchlan McIntosh AM, Australasian College of Road Safety (ACRS)

 - Ken Mathers, Linking Melbourne Authority

-- Greg Hallam, Local Government Association of Queensland
+- Greg Hallam AM PSM, Local Government Association of Queensland

 - Dr Max Lay, ConnectEast